DivyamAgrawal1205/MeetMate/README.md

 # MeetMate

-<b>An easy to use browser extension for your everyday online meeting needs.</b>
+<b>An easy to use cloud web application for your everyday online meeting needs.</b>

+##Hi Everyone!
+We're Team MATES!!